Details on bringing your cell phone to North Korea and using it there | North Korea Travel Guide

 Other mobile phone advice

 *If you are using your cell phone for photography or internet, bring a power pack along to charge your phone throughout the day.
+You'll want the extra power for full days of touring.

 *If you are using a local SIM card, you will need to register your phone each time you enter the country.
 When you register, make sure to purchase enough data for you entire trip and make sure to cover any previous monthly fees you may have incurred in your absences from Korea.